LiChiehLin/3D_decomposition/GNSS downsampling/Readme.md

 1. Determine a distance threshold for which stations should be spaced
 2. Calculate the number of stations that are within the distance for each station
-3. Calculate the Cumulative Distribution Function (CDF) of all `σ`
+3. Find the stations that have the most neighboring stations
-4. Determine `Threshold γ` based on 95% of the CDF
+4. Calculate the total distance between these stations
-5. Remove pixels that the corresponding `σ` is larger than `γ`
+5. Remove the station that has the minimum total distance (Closest to other stations)

 ---
 ##### Input variable: